tgomezzzz/Augmented-Matrix-Solver/README.md

 # Gauss-Jordan Elimination Calculator

+This program solves systems of equations, represented by an augmented matrix, using Gauss-Jordan Elimination.

 How to use:

 Upon executing the program, enter each value of the matrix's first row separated by a space.